JellyTitan/ErgoDonk-Zero/README.md

 @todo update image
 ![diode orientation](docs/images/build_guide_Zero/sofle_Zero_diode_orientation.png)

-Diodes, surface mount or through-hole, can be installed on either the front or the back.
+Diodes, surface mount or through-hole, should be installed on the back of the board.
+This allows for easy access after the keyplate is installed, and allows for the use of choc keyplates and stabilizers.
-Back side installation is recommended because after the case plates are installed, it's easier to access the back then the front.
-If you are using Choc switches and a switch plate, you must install the diodes on the back side.

 If you are hand soldering, through hole diodes are recommended because they are easier.
-If you damage a pad on one side, feel free to move that diode to the other side.
+If you damage a pad on one side, you can install the diode on the opposite side.

+If you are using PCBA with surface mount diodes, either the front or the back will technically work, but surface mount diodes on the front will prevent the use of a choc keyplate.

 Diodes _must_ be oriented with the white band in the direction of the "arrow" symbol on the PCB.
 @todo add image.